BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 ## Open Issues

 - When running all the tests in parallel, there is some flakiness observed in mobile devices where in some commands are skipped or not executed at all.
 - Currently Nightwatch does not allow to control the maximum threads that should be spawned for tests running across different browsers in parallel.
-So when you run `yarn test:browserstack:local_parallel_multiple` and `yarn test:browserstack:parallel_multiple` commands, it will spawn 25 test sessions (5 spec files across 5 browsers).
+So when you run `yarn bstack-local-parallel-multiple` and `yarn bstack-parallel-multiple` commands, it will spawn 25 test sessions (5 spec files across 5 browsers).